bogdando/oooq-warp/README.md

 $ packer build packer-docker-oooq-runner.json
 ```
 Note, adapt those for your case or jut use existing images.
 It also requires
-``OOOQ_PATH`` set, see below.
+``OOOQ_PATH`` set and pointing to the quickstart clonned locally.

 ## Pre-flight checks for a warp jump

 To start a scratch local dev env with libvirt and kvm:

 * Download overcloud/undercloud images and md5 into the ``IMAGECACHE``.

-Backup
-  those for future re-provision runs!
-Quickstart will mutate qcow2 files in-place, so
+  > **WARN**: Backup those for future re-provision runs!
+  > Quickstart will mutate qcow2 files in-place, so
-  for a clean retry you will need those restored from a backup.
+  > for a clean retry you will need those restored from a backup manually.

   For master dev envs, you may want to pick any of these sources:
   * [The most recent, the less stable](https://images.rdoproject.org/master/delorean/current-tripleo/),
     for hardcore devs